By Train from Budapest to PragueAthens to Paris

 |16:19||Praha hlavní nádraží|

 I went to Budapest Keleti Pu to buy our tickets.
-These are the ticket windows for long-distance tickets.
+Above are the ticket windows for long-distance tickets.

 This is the ticket for the five of us on EuroCity EC170 'Hungaria' train from Budapest to Prague.